toda-lab/pygplib/docs/howto-use-pygplib.rst

 format <https://www.tptp.org/Seminars/TPTPWorldTutorial/LogicFOF.html>`__
 for automated theorem proving.
 The format is detailed in :ref:`FormatofFirstOrderFormula`.
-A first-order formula given in string can be parsed and constructed as a first-order formula object by ``Fog.read()``.
+The expression of a first-order formula can be parsed and constructed to a formula object by ``Fog.read()``.

 .. code:: python